carlosdummy14/supplies/README.md

   - **DONE** List of items to buy
   - **DONE** Confirm purchase
   - **DONE** Update items quantities
-- Add quantity to items
+  - Add image and description in Buy Items

 #### Shopping cart

 - **DONE** Checking cart
 - **DONE** Validate stock vs available quantity
-- Refacto cart store to use name of item instead id
+- **DONE** Stiky buttons on cart when is empty
-- Save state of cart in local session
+- **DONE** Not enougth items for all items in cart

 #### Next
 - Items Logs, input and output transactions